HgAlexx/Hg.SaveHistory/README.md

 1. Sometimes the Archive/Active/Nuke action fails

-This can happens if the target folder is currently open in a windows explorer (even if not selected)
+This can happens if the target folder is currently open in a windows explorer (even if not selected) or if you don't have write persmission to the destination.

+This may be the case if steam is installed inside "Program Files".
+You can either move you're steam installation folder or launch SaveHistory as administrator.

+## TODO:

+- Write guide and API documentation for the creation of third party engines